-- Materials i.e. Supplier and make of bricks/tiles
+- materials for example, supplier and make of bricks/tiles

-- Boundary treatments
+- boundary treatments

-- Hard landscaping particularly showing permeable surfaces
+- hard landscaping particularly showing permeable surfaces

-- Parking and turning layouts to satisfy highway requirements
+- parking and turning layouts to satisfy highway requirements

-- Tree protection details
+- tree protection details

-- Soft landscaping
+- soft landscaping

-- Drainage schemes
+- drainage schemes

-- Energy and sustainability details
+- energy and sustainability details

-- External lighting details
+- external lighting details

-- Contamination surveys
+- contamination surveys

-- Biodiversity schemes

-As part of our pre-application process we will identify what information will need to accompany an application and you are therefore recommended to seek this advice.
+As part of our pre-application process, we will identify what information will need to accompany an application and you are therefore recommended to seek this advice.
 Further details can be found on our website (www.eastcambs.gov.uk/planning/pre-application-advice).